imagineLife/big-site/content/k8s/in-depth/stateful-sets.md

 slug: k8s/in-depth/stateful-sets
 author: Jake Laursen
 excerpt: When Pods rely on other pods, like in replicated dbs, stateful sets can be a helpful tool
-tags: Kubernetes, K8s, data, persistence, volumes
+tags: Kubernetes, K8s, data, persistence, volumes, diagram
 order: 23
 ---